 I focused on technology related to national security, cyberwarfare and information security, government, and the Internet of Other Things (drones, robots, digital manufacturing, surveillance sensors, and cats) .
 I’m was Ars’ resident enterprise IT expert, and covered some aspects of DIY tech and geek culture.

 I’ve been a technology journalist, reviewer, and IT generalist since before Al Gore invented the Internet.

 I’ve done a lot of things, the refuse of which is scattered across the Interwebs:

 - I’ve spoken at the Shmoocon , BlueRidgeCon, and BSides LV information security conferences, on matters related to infosec people dealing with the media.
-I am co-presenting a workshop on packet hunting with Dave Porcello at DefCon, and have appeared on PBS NewsHour, CNBC, Fox Business, and other TV news outlets to discuss information security topics.
+I co-presented a workshop on packet hunting with Dave Porcello at DefCon, and have appeared on PBS NewsHour, CNBC, Fox Business, and other TV news outlets to discuss information security topics.

 - For many years, I wrote Government Computer News’ The Packet Rat, an unsigned rumor/humor/fictional account of an anthropomorphic swamp rat who ran IT for an unnamed government agency.
 I started the column just before I left GCN in 1994, and continued it until 2010.

 - I was a Technology Editor, and then Managing Editor of Labs for InformationWeek.

 - I ran a group of developer magazines (Enterprise Developer, Java Pro, XML Magazine, and a few other one-offs) at Fawcette Technical Publications.
 Yes, they used to have magazines for software developers.